Ottoman architecture: The era of Sinan

 After designing the Süleymaniye complex, Sinan appears to have focused on experimenting with the single-domed space.
 In the 1550s and 1560s, he experimented with an "octagonal baldaquin" design for the main dome, in which the dome rests on an octagonal drum supported by a system of eight pillars or buttresses.
 An example of this is the Rüstem Pasha Mosque (1561) in Istanbul.
-This mosque is also famous for its wide array of Iznik tiles covering the walls of its exterior portico and its interior, unprecedented in Ottoman architecture, contrasting with the usually restrained decoration Sinan employed in other buildings.
+This mosque is also famous for its wide array of Iznik tiles covering the walls of its exterior portico and its interior, which was unprecedented in Ottoman architecture and contrasts with the usually restrained decoration Sinan employed in other buildings.

 The Selimiye Mosque in Edirne (1568–1574), dominated by a single huge dome, was considered by Sinan to be his crowning masterpiece.

 Sinan's crowning masterpiece is the Selimiye Mosque in Edirne, which was begun in 1568 and completed in 1574 (or possibly 1575).
 Its prayer hall is notable for being completely dominated by a single massive dome, whose view is unimpeded by the structural elements seen in other large domed mosques before this.
 This design is the culmination of Sinan's spatial experiments, making use of the octagonal baldaquin as the most effective method of integrating the round dome with the rectangular hall below by minimizing the space occupied by the supporting elements of the dome.
 The dome is supported on eight massive pillars which are partly freestanding but closely integrated with the outer walls.
 Additional outer buttresses are concealed in the walls of the mosque, allowing the walls in between to be pierced with a large number of windows.
 Sinan's biographies praise the dome for its size and height, which is approximately the same diameter as the Hagia Sophia's main dome; (Note: The dome's diameter is 31.22 m, whereas the slightly elliptical dome of the Hagia Sophia has a diameter ranging from 30.9 to 31.8 m.
 While Sinan's biography claims that the dome is also higher, this may refer only to the fact that the dome is taller from its base to its apex, as the curvature of the Hagia Sophia's dome is flatter and thus less tall.
 From the ground level to its apex, the dome is 42.5 m high whereas the Hagia Sophia's is 55.6 m high.) the first time that this had been achieved in Ottoman architecture.